 Promotion and Sales

-UCB complies with all applicable laws, regulations and industry codes, e.g., Directive of the European Parliament and of the Council on the Community Code relating to medicinal products for human use, EFPIA, IFPMA and PhRMA, among others.
+UCB complies with all applicable laws, regulations and industry codes, e.g., Directive of the European Parliament, EFPIA, IFPMA and PhRMA, among others.

 UCB’s interactions with healthcare professionals focus on providing and exchanging information with the ultimate objective of enabling healthcare professionals to select the most appropriate treatment for their patients.
 These interactions are based on standards of ethics, integrity and fair market value.